vakuum/fvwm-mtp/README.md

 The Mixed Theme Package is a package of themes for the [FVWM](http://www.fvwm.org/) window manager.
 Currently the package contains ~~two~~ ~~three~~ ~~four~~ ~~nine~~ fifteen themes.
 Please see http://www.vakuumverpackt.de/fvwm/ for details.

+A usability side note: The used screen locker [slock](http://tools.suckless.org/slock) has no interface at all.
+This means, whenever your screen gets locked and blacked out after five minutes of inactivity, all you have to do is enter your password blindly.
+After all, the best interface is no interface.

 ## Screenshots

 ### 1920x1200